tommikaikkonen/zippa/README.md

 - `remove(): Zipper`: removes item at current location.
 - `replace(item: T): Zipper`: replaces item at current location with `item`
 - `edit(fn: (item: T) => T): Zipper`: replaces item at current location with the return value of calling `fn` with the current item.
 - `insertChild(item: T): Zipper`: inserts an item as the first child.
-Number of children gros by one
+Number of children grows by one
 - `appendChild(item: T): Zipper`: inserts an item as the last child.
-Number of children gros by one
+Number of children grows by one
 - `insertLeft(item: T): Zipper`: inserts `item` as the left sibling
 - `insertRight(item: T): Zipper`: inserts `item` as the right sibling